Tuttotorna/OMNIABASE/README.md

 - separations between generators or regimes
 - axes useful for modeling and forecasting

-This is the generative branch of Omniabase.
+This is the generative branch of OMNIABASE.

 Its role is not primarily to judge stability, but to reveal structure.

----

 ### 3. Omniabase Cross-Representation Translation